cowboysdude/Under_Cabinet/README.md

 adjustment on them!

 ## Issues
-At present none but then I built this to use in my home.
-BUT...
-I did run into one problem.
+I did run into a couple small problems.
 Too much light made the LEDS show at max brightness so playing with the map function is going to be a case by case basis.
 [I combated this by adding an if statement that should take care of that problem on 2/21/22].
 Perhaps you may run into issues with either the code or placement.
 For code issues there's plenty of help right on this forum [Arduino Forum](https://forum.arduino.cc/).
 Again VERY helpful and great people there.
 I'm new to writing Sketches for projects but once you do a couple it's pretty straight forward.
+The other problem occurs during the beginning of sunrise.
+The ligths will occassinally 'flicker' a bit, for me not too bad and livable but when you run into a there's light but just not enough by a bit this will happen.
+I haven't worked on this yet but may in the future.
+Remember I'm not trying to create a retail product here.... just making some lights for my kitchen  and sharing what I've done :).

 BUT then if you really want something to work you'll find a way...
 I did.  ;) Special Thanks to kgray9 for the sketch AND all the help!!

 One issue I have found is that early in the morning before the light really comes in the windows it may flash a bit here and there.
 Needs adjustment to map function.
 You will have to play with it until it